Lia711/game/README.md

     - astronomy themed questions with ascending difficulty
     - three lifelines allowing the player to skip a question
     - green and red indication of whether the chosen answer is correct
-    - money counter: game doesn't end until all questions are completed
+    - money counter: become a millionaire or lose your money trying
-    - goal: answer all questions correctly and earn a million pounds
+    - confetti if you walk away with money

 Files
     -index.html containing the elements of the webpage